pulp/pulp/docs/sphinx/rest-api/consumer/retrieval.rst

 | :method:`get`
 | :path:`/v2/consumers/<consumer_id>/`
 | :permission:`read`
-| :param_list:`get` None; the consumer ID is included in the URL itself.
-There are
+| :param_list:`get` include the key 'bindings' to have the 'bindings' attribute,
-  no supported query parameters.
+  a list of related bindings, added to the returned consumer.
 | :response_list:`_`

 * :response_code:`200,if the consumer exists`